How Often Should You Change A Mattress?

 The truth is, no matter how top-notch it is, a mattress doesn’t last forever.

-Many people only twig that it’s time for a swap when back pain or sleep troubles kick in.
+Many people think that it’s only time for a swap when back pain or sleep troubles kick in.

 But every mattress should be replaced after 15 years at the latest.